 - Beware that most of the places charge core charges on battery purchases.

-- You need to dispose the lead acid batteries properly.
-Keep the receipts and send the old battery back to store where you purchased the new on to receive the core charge refund.
+- You need to dispose of the lead acid batteries properly.
+Keep the receipts and send the old battery back to the store where you purchased the new one to receive the core charge refund.

-- Try using a half inch wrench first as battery terminals size is usually half inch.
+- Try using a half-inch wrench first as the battery terminal’s size is usually half an inch.

-- Car batteries contain acid called sulfuric acid that can burn your cloths.
+- Car batteries contain an acid called sulfuric acid that can burn your clothes.
 So, make sure to be careful.

 Note that some vehicles are equipped with advanced systems that may need special handling.
 So, make sure to refer to the user’s manual for clear details on how to install the car battery.
 In case you do think you cannot handle it by yourself even after going through all the instructions, do not take a chance.
 Hire a mechanic to do it for you.